 We define percent failure as the number of readings that did not meet the DNR-provided threshold divided by the total number of readings.
-For each station, we determined the percent failure in our timespan for each parameter: dissolved oxygen, chlorophyll, turbidity and pH.
-Percent failure gave us a basic value to work with.
-We then proceeded to use statistical tests that provide more complex insights and allow us to make more statistically sound conclusions.
+For each station, we determine the percent failure in the appropriate timespan for each parameter: dissolved oxygen, chlorophyll, turbidity and pH.
+We then proceed to use statistical tests that provide more complex insights that allow us to make more statistically sound conclusions.

 One such test was the Wilcoxon's Signed-Rank Test.
-The Wilcoxon Signed-Rank Test is a non-parametric test that was used to compare the median of the station's data for a given parameter against the threshold value.
-The test assumes the the probability distribution from which the data is taken is symmetric.
-Let $\boldsymbol{x} = (x_1, x_2, \ldots, x_m)$ be the data vector.
+The Wilcoxon Signed-Rank Test is a non-parametric test that we used to compare the median of the station's data for a given parameter against the threshold value.
+The test assumes that the probability distribution from which the data is taken is symmetric.
+Let $\mathbf{x} = (x_1, x_2, \dots, x_m)$ be the data vector.
 The test statistic is given by where R_i is the rank of $|x_i - thresh|$ in ascending order and the sign function is defined as